EIN 31-1551770

 Description

-Quivira Coalition fosters resilience on dry working lands through education, innovation, and collaboration with ranchers, farmers, and government agencies.
+Quivira Coalition fosters resilience in working lands through regenerative agriculture education, apprenticeships, and partnerships with ranchers, farmers, and land stewards.

 Total revenues